bryanwhiting/blog/book-review/power-and-prediction.md

 - Flint lead pipes.
 Political judgment stalled work
 - Prediction vs judgment systems.
 Need to create a new system to handle probabilities.
 - AI windfall - one sure gets more efficient and causes issues upstream
+- Algorithmic bias can be solved because it can be examined.

 Who should decide?
 - Information